The Lord of the Rings (pinball): Gameplay

 After playing these 3 multiballs, "Destroy the Ring" can be started.
 After hitting 4 main shots, the ball is shot to and held by the ring; another ball is plunged and the first ball must be hit with this one, ending with Gollum falling into Mount Doom.

-If the "Destroy the Ring" mode is won after "There and Back Again" has been played then the Valinor wizard mode starts.
+If the "Destroy the Ring" mode is won after all other qualifying objectives are met which include collecting all six "Gifts of the Elves," completing all three film multiballs, and playing "There and Back Again" then the seventh and hidden Gift from the Elves is awarded beginning the Valinor wizard mode.
+If a player does not qualify for Valinor, an onscreen message and call out explain, "You have done well, but there is still more to do," and the DMD screen will list one of the objectives that remains unfinished such as "Complete Fellowship Multiball."

 Limited Edition

 An updated version was released in 2009 in a limited edition of 500 machines.
 This was the first limited edition released by Stern.
 Jack Guarnieri, at the time a pinball distributor, persuaded Gary Stern to release this edition.

 The principal changes from the standard edition are real glass (not a translite) used as the backglass, and a gold trim.
 There is also an option to add a shaker motor which was not available on the standard version.
 The game is signed by Gary Stern and George Gomez.